Dominic (bishop of Zagreb): Balance policy

 Dominic frequently appeared as a testimony in the dignity lists of the royal charters of Emeric in the period between 1199 and 1201.
 However, the bishop was also mentioned by that charters, which issued in the ducal chancellery of Andrew.
 In 1200, the duke ruled in favor of Dominic in a lawsuit over the land Graboniza.
 The bishop's name also occurred in the dignity lists of Duke Andrew's documents, alongside such secular barons, Mog or Nicholas, who were clearly considered as traitors and unfaithful in Emeric's court.
 Historian Gábor Szeberényi argued, Dominic mostly remained neutral in the conflict between the brothers, and sought to establish a cooperative relationship with both parties for the benefit of the diocese.
 Upon the request of Dominic in 1201, Emeric recorded and confirmed all acquisitions of the Diocese of Zagreb in a hundred years, since its foundation to their time.
 The king also donated the river island of Cahianyc at the river Sava.
 In the same year, Duke Andrew also donated the island to the bishopric, which indicated that Dominic sought to secure the donation from both sides.
 Szeberényi argued, the pragmatist Dominic saw an opportunity in a precarious political situation in order to increase and secure the privileges and possessions of his diocese, and was not considered a dedicated supporter of either party during his episcopal activity.
 Dominic was last mentioned in 1201.
 He died prior to 1205, when his successor Gotthard was first styled as Bishop of Zagreb.
+He was buried under a red marble slab under the altar of St. Michael in the Zagreb Cathedral.